 Brooke (email@example.com) is a graduate student in BBH.
 Within the Epi-GaPS lab, Brooke is interested in the study of psychosocial stressors, obesity and maternal-child health.

-Hridya Rao, is an international student at PSU who did her engineering in Biotechnology from VIT, India and procured her masters in Bioethics from Wake Forest University, NC.
-She finished her Masters’ thesis by recommending ethical guidelines on research using new and advanced synthetic embryos.
-She plans to take her research further and make a bigger impact by combining her knowledge of genetics and epidemiology to study reproductive diseases (e.g. Polycystic Ovarian Syndrome) and to advance precision medicine initiatives.
+Hridya Rao, is an international student at PSU who did her engineering in Biotechnology from VIT, India and completed her masters in Bioethics at Wake Forest University, NC.
+As a dual-title Biobehavioral and Clinical and Translational Science doctoral candidate, she is combining her knowledge of genetics and epidemiology to study reproductive diseases (e.g. Polycystic Ovarian Syndrome) and to advance precision medicine initiatives.
 During academic year 2021-2022, she was a Translational Research (TL1) scholar with the PSU Clinical and Translational Science Institute.
 She can be contacted at firstname.lastname@example.org.

 Yao (email@example.com) is a PhD student in the MICBS program.
 She got her bachelor's degree in Biotechnology at SUSTech, China.
 With a background in Biology, she is now studying the genetic loci of CVD diseases in Hispanic/Latino populations